 I managed to circumvent a high rental payment several times by trading for repairs to the buildings I lived in for a specified number of months.
 Another time, free rent was part of the deal where I was the maintenance supervisor for the apartment complex I held a unit at.
 I also brought an empty complex back to life that sat dormant for years.
 Half the going rate was my monthly rental cost as a result.
 That was the combined amount for a 2 bedroom unit for myself and my wife and an efficiency unit for my mother-in-law.

-- Taking responsibility for minor property repairs on your unit
+- Taking responsibility for minor property repairs in my unit

-- Handling the rental operations on other units for your landlord
+- Handling the rental operations on other units for my landlord

 - Doing the bookkeeping for him or her

 - Living in a manufactured or mobile home at reduced rates

 - Living in a lower rent rural area outside of city limits

 Do You Have A Really High Car Payment?

 The average price of a new car in September 2018 (Kelly Blue Book) reached $35,742 With a no down payment loan at 6.5 % (average rate) for 6 years translates to a cost of $600 a month.
 A $50,000 income nets about $3,500 a month after taxes.
 So with a rental payment and car payment taking over $2,000 off the top, you are left with less than $1,500 for utility bills, food, and other expenditures.